webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 * Salt minion agent
 * Ganglia monitor agent
-* GlusterFS client (in some cases, subject to changement if we have Block storage)
+* GlusterFS client (in some cases, subject to change if we have Block storage)
 * Rsync xinetd service (rsync key is propagated through Salt)